 These are all the steps you can follow to delete all rows not containing certain text in Excel.
 Overall, in terms of working with time, we need this for various purposes.
 I have shown multiple methods with their respective examples, but there can be many other iterations depending on numerous situations.
 Hopefully, you can now easily create the needed adjustments.
 I sincerely hope you learned something and enjoyed this guide.
 Please let us know in the comments section below if you have any queries or recommendations.

-- How to Delete Multiple Rows in Excel Using Formula (5 Methods)
+- How to Delete Blank Rows in Excel?

-- How to Filter and Delete Rows with VBA in Excel (2 Methods)
+- How to Delete Empty Rows at the Bottom in Excel?

-- How to Delete Multiple Rows in Excel with Condition (3 Ways)
+- How to Delete Rows Based on Another List in Excel?